fcichos/exp3/source/lectures/L19/overview_19.rst

 Lecture Contents
 ================

-In Lecture 19 we will talk about the optical properties of anisotropic materials and metals.
+In Lecture 19 we will discuss the emission of electromagnetic radiation through an accelerated charge which leads to Rayleigh scattering.
+Moreover, we will talk about the development of the concept of atoms and first experiments motivating modern quantum mechanics.

 .. image:: img/slides.png